 LGTB marriage is legal and you can decide the gender you declare in the ID.

 The Citizenship Procedure

 The procedure for obtaining citizenship is comprised of presenting your application before a Federal Judge.
 Under Ley 346, the requirements are simple, but to put together the strongest case possible, we request that you provide us with various types of evidence.
-This includes, for example, evidence of your work, even if you”work under the table”, it means, without legal permission, in order to demonstrate to the judge that you have an “honest way of living” as required by the law.
+This includes, for example, evidence of your work, even if you”work under the table”, it means, without legal permission, in order to demonstrate to the judge that you have an “honest way of living” as required by the practice contra legem (against the law).
 Evidence varies from case to case, and we work creatively with each client’s situation to put together evidence showing that you merit citizenship.
 After we have gathered your documents and information, we accompany you to present the application at the court.

 Note also that you can apply for citizenship without a lawyer.
 However, unless you have permanent legal residency, work legally, speak and read Spanish and have basic knoledge of the National Constitution, among other requirements, you need specialized legal assistance to file your application successfully in court.
 For example, your application might be rejected at the courts if you do not already have a DNI, or cannot prove that you have been working legally in Argentina.
 For these cases, a lawyer who understands the legal precedents governing citizenship is crucial for success at court.

 What does 2 years of “continuous residence” in Argentina mean?

 According to Roman Law, Supreme Court and the Federal Chambers: